bsmiguelangel/nimbleTools/README.md

 * Fixed the `monitors` argument in `pNimble()` so that the returned posterior samples only include the variables requested by the user.
 * Checked that, when `WAIC = TRUE`, `pNimble()` automatically adds the stochastic parent nodes of the data nodes to the internal monitored variables required for WAIC calculation.
 * Suppressed unnecessary console messages produced when registering and deregistering the Leroux CAR distribution.
+* Added total computation time to the object returned by `pNimble()`.
+* Improved validity checks for neighbourhood structures used by the Leroux CAR distribution.

 ### Version `0.4.0`